 The participants (age 0-18 years) were identified using the Sydney Children’s Hospitals Network multidisciplinary neuromuscular clinics in Australia.
 They had been diagnosed with SMA (8), Duchenne’s muscular dystrophy (7), or another type of muscular dystrophy (2).
 Parents were then invited to participate in the interview.

-Parents reported having mixed responses, including sadness and denial, when they received the diagnosis, as it confronted them with the reality of their child’s disease and meant “coming to terms with a life different to what they had envisioned for their child and family, generating uncertainty about the future.” researchers stated.
+Parents reported having mixed responses, including sadness and denial, when they received a wheelchair prescription, as it confronted them with the reality of their child’s disease and meant “coming to terms with a life different to what they had envisioned for their child and family, generating uncertainty about the future.” the researchers said.

 The logistic adjustments were an additional source of stress for the parents.
 “This included the need for home and vehicle modifications, the financial implications of these changes, and social stigma,” the researchers said.

 It was common for parents to struggle with the wheelchair even if the child was embracing it; this is probably because most parents thought the recommendation came sooner than expected.